-However, what sets Grainger apart as online B2B pioneers are three additional features.
+However, what sets Grainger apart as an online B2B pioneer are three additional features.
 First, three purchasing programs that go beyond auto-reordering to fit the size and needs of individual businesses:

-Given that 75% of B2B customers buy online, and 47% do online research during the buying process.
-An enhanced onsite search functionality is essential.
+Given that 75% of B2B customers buy online and 47% do online research during the buying process, enhanced onsite search functionality is essential.

 Enhance your onsite search functionality

 In the B2C world, site search is now a necessary function of a website.
-Just like an in-store sales clerk, it aids customers to find and buy the right products.
-That’s because customers who use site search are almost 2X more likely to convert on your site and can generate upwards of 40% of your site’s revenue.
+Just like an in-store sales clerk, it aids customers in finding and buying the right products.
+That’s because customers who use site search are almost two times more likely to convert to your site, and can generate upward of 40% of your site’s revenue.

-Enhancing your onsite search for B2B customers is equally important and helps to streamline the sales process — empowering your sales reps to work in a more consultative, rather than transactional role.
+Enhancing your onsite search for B2B customers is equally important and helps streamline the sales process—empowering your sales reps to work in a more consultative, rather than transactional, role.

 “You know you are running a modern sales team when selling feels more like the relationship between a doctor and a patient and less like a relationship between a salesperson and a prospect.

-The V-Belt Guys website isn’t exactly sexy nor content heavy.
+The V-Belt Guys website isn’t exactly sexy or content-heavy.
 But it doesn’t need to be.
-Instead, they put first things first.
+Instead, it puts first things first.